-This test gassing occurred in the gas chamber of the state prison in Parchman, Mississippi, using two black rabbits.
-The poisonous cyanide powder is put into a bowl beneath the execution chair.
-Once the door is secured, sulfuric acid is poured over the powder.
-As a result, hydrogen-cyanide gas is released so violently that it rises up in a cloud of sulfuric-acid mist.
-The bunnies die after not even a minute.
+Anyway, this test gassing occurred in the gas chamber of the state prison in Parchman, Mississippi, using two black rabbits.
+The poisonous cyanide powder was put into a bowl beneath the execution chair.
+Once the door was secured, sulfuric acid was poured over the powder.
+As a result, hydrogen-cyanide gas was released so violently that it rose up in a cloud of sulfuric-acid mist.
+The bunnies died after not even a minute.

 Turns out, reality is right, and the scientists are wrong.
 In a 1976 study for the U.S. Army on the toxicity of hydrogen-cyanide gas for humans, a certain McNamara traced back what the experts quote in their books on toxicology.
 It turned out that directly or indirectly they all refer to a German book of 1919 that reported the results of gassing test made prior to World War One on… well, rabbits.

 The study also established that gassing experiments with dogs, monkeys and humans demonstrated that humans are much less susceptible than dogs.
 For example, in one case a dog and a human volunteer were placed in a gas chamber and exposed to the same concentration of hydrogen cyanide.
 While the dog stopped breathing after just one and a half minutes and was assumed dead, the man at that time did not even show any symptoms.